bpiwowar/papercite/README.md

 ![The bibfilter command](https://ps.w.org/papercite/assets/screenshot-3.png)

 ## TODO list
-  * Support for the all in the bibliograpgy filter dropdown
+  * All authors appear in the bibfilter dropdown by default
-  * Support the new citation styles in XML format
+  * Support the new citation styles (CSL) in XML format

 ## Changelog

-### 0.5.21
+### 0.5.22
  * Fixed problem with uploading .bib files to the media library was being denied for security reasons (issue #144)

 ### 0.5.20